 A flat sapphire crystal protects the dial, with a steel screwed-in caseback.
-The crown screws-down and features what Tudor refers to as a “double waterproofness system,” resulting in a water-resistance rating of 150 meters.
+The crown screws down and features what Tudor refers to as a “double waterproofness system.”
+The water-resistance rating is 150 meters.

 Chronograph counters are located at 3 o’clock (30-minute counter) and at 6 o’clock (12-hour counter).
 Small seconds are displayed at 9 o’clock.
 All the subdials feature a black ring with gray printed scale and ruthenium treated guilloche pattern.
 A circular aperture between 4 and 5 o’clock indicates the date.